johnelse/defecttools/README.md

 # Defecttools

 Python scripts to convert jira bugs into confluence metrics.
 Calculate defect counts and daily defect inflow/outflow; add this to the confluence wiki.
-CW project_metrics generates a list of tickets rather than the graphs.
+MD project_metrics generates a list of tickets rather than the graphs.
 SCTX project_tracker uses tracker rather than jira, and has a customized report.

 ### Separation

 Defecttools is separated into 3 different components in the defecttools folder.
 The original DDD is Dave's Defect Dashboard and handles the per team defect graphs.
-The second CW is a separated module in the folder cw that generated the clearwater reports.
+The second MD is a separated module in the folder md that generated the a list of tickets based on a filter in jira, and is able to get the parent tickets from merge request tickets (currently in use for clearwater reports).
 Finally SCTX handles the sctx report from tracker.

 ### Setup (Guide: Ubuntu 12.10 Server)